beman-project/execution26/docs/questions.md

 - [exec.run.loop.types] p9.2: "get_stop_token(REC(o))": REC is a receiver, any
      environment would be attached to get_env(REC(o)).
 - [exec.into.variant] p2: the sender argument to into_variant really needs to
-    have completion_signatures defined - should the constaint be sender_in
+    have completion_signatures defined - should the constraint be sender_in
     instead of sender? oh, actually, only the result of transform_sender needs to be a sender_in!
 - [exec.sync.wait] p4.2: what is "e"? probably apply_sender(...)